itzCozi/The-Daily-Compress/README.md

 before use in any other media.

 ## Topics
-Please feel free to email me or make pull requests to share topic ideas.
+Please feel free to email me or make pull requests to share topic ideas, Ive listed some topics below.

 ```
 Web 3 and blockchain technology